mechatroner/RBQL/README.md

 #### FOLD()
 FOLD is an aggregate function which accumulates all values into a list.
 By default it would return the list joined by pipe `|` character, but you can provide a callback function to change this behavior.
-FOLD is very similar to GROUP_CONCAT function in MySQL
-Example (Python): `select a2, FOLD(a1, lambda v: ';'.join(sorted(v))) group by a2`
+FOLD is very similar to "GROUP_CONCAT" function in MySQL and "array_agg" in PostgreSQL Example (Python): `select a2, FOLD(a1, lambda v: ';'.join(sorted(v))) group by a2`
 Example (JavaScript):  `select a2, FOLD(a1, v => v.sort().join(';')) group by a2`

 #### UNFOLD()
 UNFOLD() is a function-like query mode which will do the opposite to FOLD().
 UNFOLD() accepts a list as an argument and will repeat the output record multiple times - one time for each value from the list argument.
+Equivalent in PostgreSQL: "unnest"
 Example: `SELECT a1, UNFOLD(a2.split(';'))`
-Traditional SQL engines can't operate with lists (arrays) and do not support FOLD() and UNFOLD()

 ### User Defined Functions (UDF)